← Return to Commoncog

 In June of 1982, Derrick Key, a seasoned management consultant from A.T.
 Kearny joined Roper Industries as Vice President.
 Key climbed the corporate ladder to become CEO of the company in December of 1991.
 The company, which had gone private as a result of a leveraged buyout, returned to the public market in 1992.
 With Key at the helm, Roper’s business portfolio underwent its first major transformation.
 Key acquired a series of companies over the next nine years — initially the targets were similar to Roper’s existing business, but over time, more capital was allocated to buy market leaders in niche oligopolies.
 This included acquisitions of testing, measurement, and digital imaging companies.
 Roper shifted away from selling commoditized industrial products at scale, and toward domains which rewarded product performance and customer relationships.
 Key also designed a new model of management where P&L ownership of each product line was assigned to a single manager.
 These strategies worked.
 When Key stepped down in 2001, the company’s revenue had increased from around $70 million to $587 million.

 Even though Roper’s profile had changed a lot, it still bore the scars of its industrial heritage — 20% of the company’s revenue was tied up in working capital and its performance was at the mercy of cyclical market dynamics.
+To put it more crudely: the company nearly died every time oil prices dived.
 A sharper pivot was needed.
-It was against this context that Brian Jellison, Executive Vice President of Ingersoll Rand, was offered the opportunity to be CEO of Roper.
+It was against this context that Brian Jellison, Executive Vice President of Ingersoll-Rand, was offered the opportunity to be CEO of Roper.

 As an executive, Jellison was smart, opinionated — and unconventional.
-His term at Ingersoll Rand had left him “just fed up with how little time was spent on actually focusing on creating shareholder value.”
-So much so that at age 55, Jellison jumped at the chance to head Roper.
+His term at Ingersoll-Rand had left him “just fed up with how little time was spent on actually focusing on creating shareholder value.”
+His frustration had gotten to the point that, at age 55, Jellison jumped at the chance to head Roper.

-Jellison is known as the architect of the Roper we know today because he accelerated the company’s pivot from industry to software — a move that proved to be highly lucrative.
-Between 2001 and 2023, Roper compounde ...
+Jellison is known as the architect of Roper — as we know it today — because he accelerated the company’s pivot from industry to software, a move that proved to be highly lucrative.
+Between 2001 and 2023, Roper compounded its per share equity value at around 16%, nearly double of the S&P 500's 8.5%.
+The company has also been a 26-bagger since 2001.

 The rest of this article is for members only.